-- meteorological data from the numerical weather forecasts made in the past.
-This can be particularly useful if re-analysis data and/or the results from weather forecast systems are available, as they can improve statistics. - meteorological data from the simulations of climatic models, as they provide projection of the development of weather conditions in the period of the future operation of NPP.
+meteorological data from the numerical weather forecasts made in the past.
+This can be particularly useful if re-analysis data and/or the results from weather forecast systems are available, as they can improve statistics.

-- optionally data from the simulations of fires and explosions in the vicinity of NPP; this may be relevant if advanced calculations are used to produce such data (for example using models of the class of computational fluid dynamics), as otherwise simple models can be applied, - optionally data on simulations for similar facilities as the ones located in the vicinity of NPP.
+- meteorological data from the simulations of climatic models, as they provide projection of the development of weather conditions in the period of the future operation of NPP. - data on fires in previous periods and optionally data from the simulations of fires and explosions in the vicinity of NPP; this may be relevant if advanced calculations are used to produce such data (for example using models of the class of computational fluid dynamics), as otherwise simple models can be applied, - optionally data on simulations for similar facilities as the ones located in the vicinity of NPP.